YerkoPalma/choo-websocket/README.md

 Emitted if the WebSocket constructor or any of its methods throws an exception

 ### `ws:open` | `ws.events.OPEN`
-Emitted when the connection is stablished and the `readyState` property of the `socket` changes to `OPEN`
+Emitted when the connection is established and the `readyState` property of the `socket` changes to `OPEN`

 ### `ws:close` | `ws.events.CLOSE`
-Emitted when the connection is close and the `readyState` property of the `socket` changes to `CLOSED`
+Emitted when the connection is closed and the `readyState` property of the `socket` changes to `CLOSED`

 ### `ws:send` | `ws.events.SEND`